 Once you are fitted with a hearing aid, you will most likely need to return to the office or clinic so that the audiologist can adjust or fine-tune your hearing aid so that you are getting the best experience from your device.
 Depending on the hearing clinic or audiologist, some will bill you based on the amount of time your visits take, while some will include a specified number of visits with the bundled cost of your hearing aids.

-Most hearing aids today are sold in this bundled model, which usually means that you do not have to pay for check ups and follow-up tuning of the hearing aids.
+Most hearing aids today are sold in this bundled model, which usually means that you do not have to pay for check-ups and follow-up tuning of the hearing aids.

 The length of a visit will in large part depend on which services you need, such as fitting the hearing aids, reprogramming them, installing new earmolds or domes, or professional cleaning among others.

-Accessories to Hearing Aids
+Accessories for Hearing Aids

 There are some accessories that you will need to purchase in order to maintain your hearing aid.
 Wax guards protect the speaker from accumulating wax and should be changed once every few months, or more frequently if you experience wax build-up.
 Replacement wax guards are typically given to patients for free, but some clinics charge about $10 for a pack of 10 guards.